Dwhite77/REST-API-Project/README.md

 ## Problems Faced<a name="problems"><a/>

 ### OpenApi documentation
-unfortunately there were a number of problems getting the openapi documentation to work, so the section that I did create I have included images of here as a proof of concept.
+Unfortunately there were a number of problems getting the openapi documentation to work, so the section that I did create I have included images of here as a proof of concept.

 ![img_3.png](img_3.png)
 ![img_2.png](img_2.png)